Paris: Basilique Saint Denis Entry Ticket

 Important Information

-• To have access free of charge, visitors under 18 years of age or EU citizens under 26 must show a photo ID with a picture at the ticketing station first before going to the entrance of the monument.
+• Admission is free for those under 18 and visitors under 26 with EU ID: to access free of charge, visitors must show a photo ID with a picture at the ticketing station first before going to the entrance of the monument.

 Easy cancellation